The Key Pieces of Legislation

 The Private Health Services Plan (PHSP) offered by Brock Health Administration Ltd. is structured to qualify as a “private health service plan” as defined in Sub section 248 of the Income Tax Act of Canada.
 The enabling legislation for a PHSP is discussed in the Interpretation Bulletin IT 339R2.
 Brock Health Administration PHSP operates as a “cost plus” plan.
 We do not offer complicated Health Trusts.
 Incorporated businesses have had deductibility of health benefit plans for some time, but this was extended to self-employed sole proprietorships in 1998 with some restrictions.
 These restrictions are discussed in the Canada Budget Notes from 1998 and in Sub section 20.01 of the Income Tax Act of Canada.

 The discussion of eligibility for claiming a specific health expense is discussed in the Income Tax Folio S1-F1-C1.

-The tax-free operation of a Private Health Services Plan (PHSP) for planholders and covered employees is specifically explained in IT-85R2.
+The tax-free operation of a Private Health Services Plan (PHSP) for planholders and covered employees is specifically explained in Income Tax Folio S2-F1-C1.

 Some excellent information and examples for claiming PHSP expenses are provided by Canada Revenue Agency in the T4002 Business and Professional Income Guide.
-The specific discussion of PHSP deductions can be found under line 9270 – Other Expenses.
+The specific discussion of PHSP deductions can be found by searching on PHSP.

 The Key Concept